Derrick-Majani/Derrick-Majani/README.md

 I have progressively transitioned from Audit Manager ->->Data Scientist->.With every transition in the role, I have enriched myself and contributed significantly to the growth of all stakeholders involved.
 I intend to continue doing hands-on data engineering and data analysis while developing additional technical and leadership skills.

 ### Skills
-📍Programming: Python (Numpy, Pandas, Sklearn, Matplotlib, Seaborn) SQL.
+📍Programming: Python (Numpy, Pandas, Sklearn, Matplotlib, Seaborn) SQL,KNIME

 📍Visualization: Tableau,